 While not a new concept or strategy, environmental, social and governance (ESG) programs are on the rise.
 Over the last couple of years, as natural disasters continued to pick up in intensity and COVID–19 brought rising income and healthcare inequalities to center stage, corporations have increasingly been pouring more focus into their own ESG measurements and practices in conjunction with their corporate social responsibility efforts.

-Ahead of the full release, we wanted to give a preview and share an excerpt focused on the history of ESG as a pillar of CSR.
+Following is an excerpt from the whitepaper “Exploring Environmental Social Governance: A Beginner’s Guide to ESG Through a CSR Lens.”
+This excerpt focuses on the history of ESG as a pillar of CSR.
 Throughout the timeline, you will find links to explore each event further.
-The following timeline is not a completely comprehensive representation of all events that have shaped ESG (that would be a lot of pages!) but is a series of events that we found to intersect well with our understanding of corporate social responsibility.
+While it’s not a completely comprehensive representation of all events that have shaped ESG (that would be a lot of pages!), it includes a series of events that we found to intersect well with our understanding of corporate social responsibility.

 As with the overarching concept of corporate social responsibility, the practice of ESG has an overlapping history that can be traced back to several key events.
 Rather than a single moment in time, ESG was born out of actions in the business community over several decades that culminated into our modern understanding of ESG today.
 Here’s a timeline with links to articles about significant events over the last century that helped form our current context: